late to the party album rollout

 social listening

-Signals of engagement led to:
+Signals of engagement with restaurant content led to:

 • Social media strategy brief for double life concept on Tik Tok